 - stop claiming a connection to Climate Active.

-Products manufactured and packaged before the withdrawal or termination can still be sold until existing packaged stock is exhausted.
+Products manufactured and packaged before the suspension, withdrawal or termination can still be sold until existing packaged stock is exhausted.

 Compliance checks

-In addition to the standard program compliance processes outlined above, Climate Active undertakes regular compliance checks on current and past members.
-These checks aim to ensure any use of the trade mark or public claims about an entity’s certification status are accurate and appropriate.
+These checks aim to ensure any use of the trade mark or public claims about a brand’s certification status are accurate and appropriate.